BlackSaltFish/understandinges6/manuscript/10-Arrays.md

 The `ints` array is created with space for two elements.
 Each 16-bit integer requires two bytes per value, so the array is allocated four bytes.
 The `floats` array is created to hold five elements, so the number of bytes required is 20 (four bytes per element).
 In both cases, a new buffer is created and can be accessed using the `buffer` property if necessary.

-W> If no argument is passed to a typed array constructor, the constructor acts as if `0` was passed.
+> **Warn** If no argument is passed to a typed array constructor, the constructor acts as if `0` was passed.
 This creates a typed array that cannot hold data because zero bytes are allocated to the buffer.

 The third way to create a typed array is to pass an object as the only argument to the constructor.
 The object can be any of the following: